comboed/Username-Monitor/README.md

   - Voided/unvoided states are logged to their respective files
   - Webhook messages are dispatched using formatted templates

-## Notes

-- TLS connections are reused and refreshed periodically for performance.
-- Requests are randomized per attempt to avoid detection.
-- Proxy and session quality directly affects success rates.
-- Claimed usernames are logged and sessions are cleaned up automatically.

 ## Legal

 This tool interacts with private Instagram endpoints and may violate their Terms of Service.
 It is provided for educational purposes only.
 Use at your own risk.